Forage Albuquerque

 Kochia is widespread and easy to find.
 It grows in the bosque, gardens, sidewalk cracks and alleyways.
 It prefers disturbed soil and is often found growing with tumbleweeds and goatheads and seasonally swapping places with khardal.

 Kochia needs to be thoroughly cooked to be palatable and safe to eat.
-Boil it briefly or fry it for a while (10+ minutes).
-When fully cooked, it changes color and will become soft if boiled.
+Boil it briefly or fry the heck out of it (10+ minutes).
+When fully cooked, it changes color and will become soft if boiled, crispy if fried.
 If it still tastes bitter, it's undercooked.

 Plants can be fibrous.
 To harvest, gently strip off leaves and small stems.
 If a stem breaks off easily, it will be soft and good eating.
 If a stem requires being roughly torn off, it will be fibrous and stringy.
 Blending in a food processor after boiling can further reduce fibrousness.